muhammaduss/wishlist_telegram_bot/README.md

 ## Getting started

 For personal use go to https://t.me/wishlist_organizer_bot.
 All instructions for commands are available here.

-As usual it will be closen, but if you want to use, write to https://t.me/muhammaduss any time and I will try to plug long-term support of this bot.

 ### Installation